 You’ll need to be able to communicate, in writing and when you speak, to get on well with other people and be able to work well in a team.
 You’ll also need to be able to problem solve, thinking up different ways to get to a solution.

 Routes into this sector

 - At 18 or 19 your options open further - you may wish to go to university, with 8 out of 10 A Level students choosing this pathway and half of all BTEC National students.
-However there also other routes to employment and degree level study - through vocational qualifications and apprenticeships.
+However there are other routes into your chosen career - through apprenticeships and vocational qualifications

 To find out more about the qualifications needed in this sector visit the Sector Skills Council’s website at e-skills careers